UMR-PASSAGES/metadata-extents/README.md

 <img src="images/map_example.png" alt="Map example" width="400"/>

 You can then use asc_calculator to calculate differences between two asc files, to create an evolution map between 2 dates for example.
+This script was written by Sébastien Serre (https://github.com/ssbx).

-##Motivation
+## Motivation

 This script is used to analyze Spatial Data Infrastructures for the GEOBS research project : https://www-iuem.univ-brest.fr/pops/projects/geobs.

-##Dependencies
+## Dependencies

 - numpy : package for scientific computing with Python, http://www.numpy.org/
 - pandas : Python data analysis library, http://pandas.pydata.org/

-##How to run
+## How to run

 This script uses a CSV file as an input, with each line corresponding to one rectangular extent, and 4 columns for the 4 coordinates of each extent (west, east, north, south).
 These 4 columns can be in any order and labeled as you wish.
 Open metadata_extents.py with a text editor and set the variables at the beginning of the script :